spheronFdn/documentations/docs/argo-staking.md

 <b>Q8.
 What does harvest and stake do ?</b><br/>

 Ans.
-Harvest and stake inboth pools (ARGO and ARGO_LP) deposits the rewarded ARGO into ARGO Pool, this enables you to compound your ARGO stake without wasting gas fees. <br/><br/>
+Harvest and stake in both pools (ARGO and ARGO_LP) deposits the rewarded ARGO into ARGO Pool, this enables you to compound your ARGO stake without wasting gas fees. <br/><br/>

 <b>Q9.
 How can I transfer my ARGO from Ethereum or Polygon or vice-versa ?</b><br/>